-Hello there!My name is Boris, I love learning and teaching complex topics, especially in the field of machine learning.
+Hello there!My name is Lari, I love learning and teaching complex topics, especially in the field of machine learning.
 In my free time, I run this website, which is designed to make you understand machine learning more clearly and intuitively, and most importantly, make it enjoyable and not-so-difficult.

 Who am I?

 If you are learning machine learning, data science, or really anything that works with data or intelligent systems, you have come to the right place!
-My name is Boris and I am a computer science student.
+My name is Lari and I am a computer science student.
 I have worked multiple years with data and machine learning as a research assistant, in my free time and I have also been very passionate about competitions.
 I was a national finalist at the german national competition for AI (or BWKI="Bundeswettbewerb Künstliche Intelligenz") in 2019 and since 2020 I have been working together with the BWKI to create free learning resources for people interested in machine learning and artificial intelligence.
 With the help of some truly smart and motivated people I have created an open source course on convolutional neural networks and co-organized a machine learning hackathon for the BWKI to show more young students in germany how beautiful and fascinating machine learning can be.

 What is this website?